Get insider access

 6. Best Full-Frame Mirrorless Camera Under $1,000

 Before the Canon EOS RP rolled out, you would have been hard-pressed to find a brand-new full-frame camera for under $1,000.
 At just under $1,000 for the body, it's one of the cheapest full-frame cameras on the market.
-Of course, just like the Fujifilm X-S10 above, you'll have to stretch your budget if you still need lenses, but it's still a great entryway into full-frame photography for those who can't afford a higher-end camera body.
+Of course, just like the Canon EOS R10 above, you'll have to stretch your budget to buy lenses, but it's still a great entryway into full-frame photography for those who can't afford a higher-end camera body.

 There's a lot to love about the RP, from its relatively portable size to its accessible controls and user interface.
 There is a trade-off, though.
-Build quality leaves a little to be desired, and it has disappointingly short battery life.
-Unlike the X-S10, it doesn't have built-in stabilization and only shoots heavily cropped 4k video, so it isn't the best choice for hybrid or video shooters.
+Its build quality leaves a little to be desired, and it has a disappointingly short battery life.
+Unlike pricier alternatives like the Nikon Z 5, it doesn't have built-in stabilization and only shoots heavily cropped 4k video, so it isn't the best choice for hybrid or video shooters.
 Still, the boost in low-light capability and the ability to use full-frame lenses might be worth the trade-off for portrait and landscape photographers.

 See our review